 Difficulty level: medium

-How to curl hair without heat is possible, as there’s literally a plethora of non-heated rollers of every size and shape for every purpose, Ghanima explains.
+Heatless curls have really taken off lately, with dressing gown curls trending on TikTok and rollers making a comeback.
+It's pleasing that learning how to curl hair without heat is possible, and there’s a plethora of non-heated rollers of every size and shape for every purpose, Ghanima explains.

 However, there are different ways to use regular, non-heated rollers; stylists do roll hair while it's wet at the salon, but Ghanima warns against this unless you’re a pro.
 “At home, it’s best to roll dry, so your curls don't come out too tight or with ragged ends.”
 A good compromise is to roll hair when it's 80% dry or feels damp, but not dripping.